edgarloredo/Immersive/Red Team/Introduction to Metasploit: Ep.9.md

 ![Image Description](Uploads/targeted.png)

-Following the instructions "Discover valid credentials to access the Manager area of the Apache Tomcat server", with this information we can use Metasploit to search for anyting related to the versions we found, I search for Apache Tomcat Manager and only for Auxiliary module.
+Following the instructions "*Discover valid credentials to access the Manager area of the Apache Tomcat server*", with this information we can use Metasploit to search for anyting related to the versions we found, I search for Apache Tomcat Manager and only for Auxiliary module.

 ![Image Description](Uploads/search.png)

-We found an interesting module for Tomcat Application Manager Login Utility.
-"This module simply attempts to login to a Tomcat Application Manager instance using a specific user/pass.", once we configure all the fields, we found a username and password.
+We found an interesting module for Tomcat Application Manager Login Utility. "*This module simply attempts to login to a Tomcat Application Manager instance using a specific user/pass.*", once we configure all the fields, we found a username and password.

 ![Image Description](Uploads/userpass.png)